 Some degrees have a more obvious crossover with a personal assistant role, such as Business Administration, Business and Management, or Marketing and Events.
 However, an academic degree from a top university is still very valuable and will be impressive to future employers.

-What you have actually studied is often less of a concern to a future employee.
-The grade you achieved and the institution you attended gives a measurable level of academic achievement.
-To graduate from a university shows a level of commitment.
+What you have actually studied is often less of a concern to a future employer.
+The grade you achieved and the institution you attended give a measurable level of academic achievement.
+Graduating from a university shows a level of commitment.
 It will often involve other skills such as teamwork, problem solving and communication, all of which are valuable to a PA role.

-When interviewing be ready to discuss what you learned from your studies.
-You don’t have to solely focus on the academic element, the soft skills are equally important and can be good talking points.
+When interviewing, be ready to discuss what you learned from your studies.
+You don’t have to focus solely on the academic element; soft skills are equally important and can be good talking points.

 PA or Business Diploma